TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

     }

 These are three tests: One verifies the backend module can be called, one creates demo data, the last one deletes demo data again.
-The codeception setup needs a bit more attention to setup.
+The codeception setup needs a bit more attention to setup, though.
 The entry point is the main `codeception.yml file <https://github.com/TYPO3/styleguide/blob/master/Tests/codeception.yml>`_ extended by the `backend suite <https://github.com/TYPO3/styleguide/blob/master/Tests/Acceptance/Backend.suite.yml>`_, a `backend tester <https://github.com/TYPO3/styleguide/blob/master/Tests/Acceptance/Support/BackendTester.php>`_ and a `codeception bootstrap extension
 <https://github.com/TYPO3/styleguide/blob/master/Tests/Acceptance/Support/Extension/BackendStyleguideEnvironment.php>`_
-that instructs the basic typo3/testing-framework acceptance boostrap to load the styleguide extension and have some database fixtures included to easily log in to the backend.
-Additionally, the runTests.sh and docker-compose.yml files take care of adding selenium with chrome and a web server to the game to actually execute the tests:
+that instructs the basic typo3/testing-framework acceptance bootstrap to load the styleguide extension and have some database fixtures included to easily log in to the backend.
+Additionally, the runTests.sh and docker-compose.yml files take care of adding selenium-chrome and a web server to actually execute the tests:

 .. code-block:: shell